About The Project

 The following year, vHH was re-appointed to take forward the cathedral’s ambition for reordering and to develop the next phase of the Leicester Cathedral Revealed project.

 In May 2017 the Cathedral received confirmation of successful application for the Heritage Lottery Fund (HLF) Round 1 funding.
+The application for Round 2 funding, planning permission and CFCE approval was submitted in December 2018.

 Dean And Chapter Of Leicester Cathedral